gnunez88/git-train/tutorial.md

     - There are still changes to commit.
 We only have commited the `.gitignore` file.
 21. Add the new changes to index and commit.
     - `git add -A`
+    - `git commit -m "hello.py reads name from a fly"`
+22. Check the logs:
+    - `git log`
+    - You might notice you did not want to write `a fly`, but `a file`.
+23. Ammend your commit message:
-    - `git commit -m "hello.py reads name from file"`
+    - `git commit --amend -m "hello.py reads name from a file"`
+    - Note: you can do this only with the last commit.
+24. Check the logs to see if the message was changed:
+    - `git log`

 ## 02 - Still Basic Level